Read about our update schedules here.

 Continuity Planning Patterns and Anti-Patterns

-The following table shows a selection of patterns to look for (or build) in your org and anti-patterns to avoid or target for remediation.
+This table shows a selection of patterns to look for or build in your org, and anti-patterns to avoid or target for remediation.

 ✨ Discover more patterns for continuity planning in the Pattern & Anti-Pattern Explorer.